 The Evolution of Smartphones — And Web Technology Development

-The evolution of smartphones has been remarkable — and it’s changed everything.
-Here, we cover how smartphones have evolved — why smartphone adoption has changed everything, including web technology development.
+The evolution of smartphones is remarkable.
+And it’s changed everything.
+Here, we cover how smartphones have evolved.
+And we discuss why smartphones have changed everything, including web development.

 The Evolution of Smartphones